marshmallowday/autogluon-assistant/src/autogluon/assistant/tools_registry/autogluon.timeseries/tutorials/forecasting-quick-start.md

 We provide the test data set to the leaderboard function to see how well our fitted models are doing on the unseen test data.
 The leaderboard also includes the validation scores computed on the internal validation dataset.

-Note the test data includes both the forecast horizon (last `prediction_length` values of each time series) as well as the historic data (all except the last `prediction_last` values).
+Note the test data includes both the forecast horizon (last `prediction_length` values of each time series) as well as the historical data (all except the last `prediction_last` values).

 In AutoGluon leaderboards, higher scores always correspond to better predictive performance.
 Therefore our MASE scores are multiplied by `-1`, such that higher "negative MASE"s correspond to more accurate forecasts.